CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Approach

-These components together form a comprehensive approach to improving spatial understanding in text-to-image diffusion models: \dataEngineName{} provides high-quality spatial priors through carefully curated spatial relationships, while \peName{} enables the model to effectively interpret and exploit these spatial priors during generation.
+These two components work in synergy: \dataEngineName{} provides high-quality spatial priors through carefully curated spatial relationships, while \peName{} ensures the model can distinguish between structurally different prompts, allowing it to better leverage these spatial priors during generation.